Bohr model of Neon atom - How to draw Neon(Ne) Bohr-Rutherford diagram?

-Bohr’s diagram of Neon has only two electron shells (K and L), the inner shell is K-shell and the outermost shell is L-shell.
+Bohr’s diagram of Neon has only two electron shells (K and L), the inner shell is the K-shell and the outermost shell is L-shell.

-Hence, the electrons found in the L-shell of the Neon atom are its valence electrons because it is the outermost shell that also called the valence shell.
+Hence, the electrons found in the L-shell of the Neon atom are its valence electrons because it is the outermost shell also called the valence shell.